 My answer is that the having each dot represent one of the 120 people surveyed connected with me in a way that the bar chart did not.
 Combined with the percentage labels (which are critical to the success of the visualization) the waffle chart hit me hard and it did so without dumbing down the importance of the discussion one bit.

 So, are bars charts always boring?

 No!
-In my next blog post I’ll show you an example of a bar chart embedded inside a “come hither” graphic that
+In another blog post I’ll show you an example of a bar chart embedded inside a “come hither” graphic that

 - attracts and engages